-d) For resources that are task resources, the last path segment of the resource URI should be a verb, or at least start with a verb.
+For resources that are task resources, the last path segment of the resource URI should be a verb, or at least d) start with a verb.

-- .../app_instances/{appInstanceId}/instantiate - .../app_instances/{appInstanceId}/do_something_else - e) A name that represents a URI path segment or multiple URI path segments in the API documentation but serves as a placeholder for an actual value created at runtime (URI path variable) shall use lowerCamel, and shall be surrounded by curly brackets.
+- .../app_instances/{appInstanceId}/instantiate - .../app instances/{appInstanceId}/do something else - A name that represents a URI path segment or multiple URI path segments in the API documentation but e) serves as a placeholder for an actual value created at runtime (URI path variable) shall use lowerCamel, and shall be surrounded by curly brackets.